How To Buy a Boiler Online

 Will an online boiler quote include a warranty?

 Yes, all manufacturers include a warranty with their boilers so as long as it is registered appropriately after installation and meets their requirements (for example, you’ll need to get it serviced annually by a Gas Safe engineer) the warranty will be valid.
 Boiler warranties tend to range from 2 – 10 years in length.

 Will the online price be the final price?

-In some cases you may find an online ‘fixed price’ but as every home is unique many installers will make you a price offer which is subject to survey.
+In some cases you may find that an installer will estimate the price of the job before visiting you, but as every home is unique this price is often subject to survey.
 All this means is that they need to take a look at your home and current heating system to confirm the work needed before agreeing a final price with you.
 For example, if you want to relocate your boiler or remove old elements which are no longer needed (e.g. hot water cylinders) this may add to the cost.